robinboncoeur/Art/docs/writing/2DE-1stEd.md

 After dinner, I excused myself and went back into the sitting room, choosing Laurence's chair.
 Dusk was fast approaching: the forest looked oddly lit up by the snow, making the ground look lighter than the sky.

-As I flipped open my laptop, I discovered Katya's home did not have Wi-Fi—not because it could not, I suspected, but because Katya had forbidden it.
+As I flipped open my laptop, I discovered Katya's home did not have Wi-Fi — not because it could not, I suspected, but because Katya had forbidden it.
 I broke out my phone to tether my laptop and saw it was still in 'Airplane' mode.

 I switched it off, but before I could complete the tether, a message appeared.